 This city combines rich history with modernity, offering both Gothic monuments like the Cathedral of St. John the Baptist on Ostrów Tumski and unique attractions like the Afrykarium at the Wrocław Zoo.
 The Market Square, one of the largest medieval squares in Europe, is surrounded by colorful tenement houses, and the mid-market block houses, among other buildings, the Old Town Hall, a branch of the Wrocław City Museum and open to tourists.

-Wrocław is also the cultural center of Lower Silesia, full of museums, theaters and regular events such as the Christmas Market, the St. John’s Market, the annual attempt to break the Guinness World Record by simultaneously performing “Hey Joe” during the Thanks Jimi Festival, and the Vertigo Summer Jazz Festival, a summer celebration of jazz that enlivens Lower Silesia by moving concerts to the region’s atmospheric outdoor venues, creating an unforgettable musical atmosphere.
-Also worthy of attention is the Centennial Hall, a UNESCO World Heritage Site, and the pergola and Japanese garden nearby.
-Wrocław is also a city of dwarves scattered throughout its territory. capital You can find electronic versions of free maps, guides and tourist leaflets at this link.
+Wrocław is also the cultural center of Lower Silesia, full of museums, theaters, and regular events such as the Christmas Market, the St. John’s Fair, and the annual attempt to break the Guinness World Record for the simultaneous performance of “Hey Joe” during the Thanks Jimi Festival, and the Vertigo Summer Jazz Festival—a summer celebration of jazz that brings Lower Silesia to life by moving concerts to the region’s outdoor and atmospheric venues, creating an unforgettable musical atmosphere.
+Also worth noting is the Centennial Hall(Hala Stulecia), a UNESCO World Heritage Site, along with the pergola and Japanese garden in its vicinity.
+Wrocław is also a city of gnomes scattered throughout its streets.
+You can find cycling routes in the provincial capital here.
+Digital versions of free maps, guidebooks, and tourist brochures are available at this address.

 Wroclaw is surrounded by a variety of attractions, such as the Bystrzyca Valley Landscape Park in the west, where you can visit the picturesque Krobielowice Palace and enjoy charming bicycle trails; to the south await the green hills of the Slezanski Landscape Park, ideal for hiking; and to the east and north, numerous palaces and scenic parks invite you to discover the rich history of Lower Silesia.